-The pack trainer is responsible for:
+The Pack Trainer is responsible for:

-- Remaining current with training material and program updates. - Conducting an orientation with new families within one week of their joining the pack. - Encouraging both leaders and parents to complete online Youth Protection training. - · Conducting monthly unit leadership enhancements. - Encouraging den chiefs to complete den chief training. - Updating and maintaining pack training records. - Serving as a resource at the pack's annual program planning conference. - Encouraging pack leaders to attend: - -Cub Scout leader position-specific training or to take the online position-specific training (as soon as possible after they are recruited) - -Roundtables - -Pow wow (if conducted in your council) - -Basic Adult Leader Outdoor Orientation (BALOO) - -Wood Badge
+- Remaining current with training material and program updates. - Conducting an orientation with new families within one week of their joining the pack. - Encouraging both leaders and parents to complete online Youth Protection training. - · Conducting monthly unit leadership enhancements. - Encouraging Den Chiefs to complete Den Chief training. - Updating and maintaining pack training records. - Serving as a resource at the pack's annual program planning conference. - Encouraging pack leaders to attend: - -Cub Scout leader position-specific training or to take the online position-specific training (as soon as possible after they are recruited) - -Roundtables - -Pow Wow or University of Scouting (if conducted in your council) - -Basic Adult Leader Outdoor Orientation (BALOO) - -Wood Badge

-SIX MAJOR TASKS FOR TRAINING TEAM MEMBER SUCCESS\
+SIX MAJOR TASKS FOR TRAINING TEAM MEMBER SUCCESS